Alexandra Feodorovna (Alix of Hesse): Early life

 Along with her sister, Princess Irene, Alix was a bridesmaid at the 1885 wedding of her godmother and maternal aunt, Princess Beatrice, to Prince Henry of Battenberg.
 At the age of 15, she attended Queen Victoria's Golden Jubilee celebrations in 1887.

-In March 1892, when Alix was just nineteen years old, her father Grand Duke Louis IV, died of a heart attack.
+In March 1892, when Alix was nineteen years old, her father Grand Duke Louis IV, died of a heart attack.
 According to her biographer, Baroness Buxhoeveden, Alix regarded the death of her father as the greatest sorrow of her life.
 Buxhoeveden recalled in her 1928 biography that "for years she could not speak of him, and long after when she was in Russia, anything that reminded her of him would bring her to the verge of tears".
-This loss was probably so much greater for Alix because Grand Duke Louis IV had been Alix's only remaining parent since she was six.